-Purpose for use may be amended, without the consent of the relevant individual, to the limited extent that would be reasonably deemed to be reasonably related to the previous purposes.
-PII may be used for such amended purposes, provided that the amended purposes are notified or made available to the affected individuals.
+Under the Amended APPI, the purpose for use may be amended, without the consent of the relevant individual, to the limited extent that would be reasonably deemed to be related to the previous purposes.

+PII may be used for such amended purposes, provided that the amended purposes be notified or made available to the affected individuals.